azl397985856/leetcode/thinkings/dynamic-programming.en.md

 Continue with the above two examples.

--High scores in mathematics cannot affect English (reality may actually affect, for example, if you spend a certain amount of time and invest more in English, there will be less in other subjects).
--Backpack problem in f([1,2,3], [2,2,4], 10) Choosing whether to take the third item should not affect whether to take the previous item.
+-High scores in mathematics cannot affect English (reality may actually affect, for example, if you spend a certain amount of time and invest more in English, there will be less in other subjects). -Backpack problem in f([1,2,3], [2,2,4], 10) Choosing whether to take the third item should not affect whether to take the previous item.
 For example, the title stipulates that after taking the third item, the value of the second item will become lower or higher).
 This situation is not satisfied with non-recoil.

-### Three elements of dynamic Planning
+### Three elements of dynamic programming

 #### Status definition

-What is the central point of dynamic planning?
+What is the central point of dynamic programming?
 If you let me say something, it is to define the state.

-The first step in dynamic planning to solve problems is to define the state.
+The first step in dynamic programming to solve problems is to define the state.
 After defining the state, you can draw a recursive tree, focus on the optimal substructure and write the transfer equation.
-That's why I said that the state definition is the core of dynamic planning, and the state of the dynamic planning problem is indeed not easy to see.
+That's why I said that the state definition is the core of dynamic programming, and the state of the dynamic programming problem is indeed not easy to see.

 But once you can define the state, you can draw a recursive tree along the way.
 After drawing the recursive tree, just focus on the optimal substructure.
 However, the premise of being able to draw a recursive tree is: to divide the problem, professionally speaking, it is to define the state.
 Then how can we define the state?